 Keep an eye out – or should I say keep an ear out? – for future news regarding the connection between stem cells and hearing loss.
 Although the discoveries are exciting, a lot more research must be done to address the issues presented by stem cells.
 Scientists must find a way to prompt stem cells to differentiate in the ear without allowing them to die or grow uncontrollably.
 This solution isn’t perfect yet, but the future looks bright for stem cells and hearing loss.

-If you are experiencing hearing loss, tinnitus, hyperacusis, or another auditory issue, please contact the Sound Relief Hearing Center in Colorado.
-We are independently owned, so we always have the patient’s best interests at heart, and our state-of-the-art technology ensures that our patients receive the best treatment available.
+If you are experiencing hearing loss, tinnitus, hyperacusis, or another auditory issue, please contact the Sound Relief Hearing Center.
+We are a family-owned practice, so we always have the patient’s best interests at heart, and our state-of-the-art technology ensures that our patients receive the best treatment available.
 With our unparalleled excellence in the hearing industry, our dedication to patient satisfaction, and our commitment to helping people control and conquer their hearing issues, you can count on Sound Relief Hearing Center for support and assistance.

 To learn more about us, please browse our website, visit our Youtube channel, or give us a call at 720-259-9962.
 You can also schedule an appointment online to meet with one of our audiologists.
 We look forward to hearing from you!